Sarah-Rz/Sarah-Rz/README.md

 It took me a long way to finally find my dream job.
 When I am programming to solve a problem, it is like a goal that I want to achieve.
 At the end of the day, when I have solved the task, it's like I achieve my Goal every day!
 That's what programming means to me.

-And now I'm looking for training as a web application developer in Germany to bring my programming skills to a higher level!
+And now I'm looking for training as a developer in Germany to bring my programming skills to a higher level!
 Join me on this wonderful Expedition!😉

 - 📫 Email: